 Sound designer and composer Michael Costagliola’s music subtly reflects mood as it segues between scenes.
 Each of the three acts has its own feel and rhythm, the second perhaps the most compelling in terms of story development.

-Directed by Arin Arbus, this production of “The Lehman Trilogy” differs from Sam Mendes’s 2022 rendition featuring a glass-box set, slicker costuming and video projection, and moody solo piano.
+Directed by Arin Arbus, this production of “The Lehman Trilogy” differs from Sam Mendes’s 2022 rendition that featured a glass-box set, slicker costuming and video projection, and moody solo piano.

-Arbus’s comparatively natural staging adds warmth and familiarity, but perhaps could have benefited from something like a phone ringing portentously as at the end of Mendes’s version, signaling the 2008 mortgage market crash and bookending the Lehman Brothers story, which here resolves more vaguely.
+Arbus’s comparatively natural staging adds warmth and familiarity, but perhaps could have benefited from something like a phone ringing portentously at the end as in Mendes’s version, signaling the 2008 mortgage market crash and bookending the Lehman Brothers story, which here resolves more vaguely.

 “The Lehman Trilogy” continues at Shakespeare Theatre Company’s Harman Hall, 610 F Street NW, Washington, D.C., through March 30.
 For tickets and information, call the box office at (202) 547-1122 or visit Shakespearetheatre.org.
 Run time is 3 hours and 35 minutes, including two 15-minute intermissions.